PIQuIL/QMC_LTFIM/README.md

 Currently, for Rydberg on a 2D lattice boundary conditions are (open, periodic) and the `-p` flag is ignored.

+Both scripts allow passing the flag `--runstats` which computes simulation statistics such as diagonal/cluster update acceptance rates, cluster sizes, cluster abortion rates (only for the line update), etc. This flag is currently only supported for groundstate simulations.

 - Misc Papers:
   - https://journals.aps.org/prb/abstract/10.1103/PhysRevB.88.165138
   - https://link.aps.org/doi/10.1103/PhysRevLett.101.210602